hariso/conduit-connector-java-sdk/README.md

 - [ ] Health check
 - [ ] reflection doesn't work
-- [ ] dirty code which prints the go-plugin handshake info
 - [ ] update docs, which were copied from the Go SDK
 - [ ] remove Hello services